 Model Good Governance

 As demonstrated by stewardship of customer service, accountability, transparency, sustainability, policy, compliance, risk mitigation, and solid business acumen.

-Leadership Competencies define leadership behaviors that could be relevant to state employees who want to build and develop leadership skills.
+Leadership Competencies define leadership behaviors that could be relevant to state employees looking to develop leadership skills.

-Competencies can benefit leaders and their department by being incorporated into human resources practices.
+Competencies can benefit leaders and their departments by being incorporated into Human Resources practices.

 Workforce & Succession Planning

 To identify the critical knowledge, skills, abilities and personal characteristics as demonstrated by behaviors that California leaders need across departments.
 See more on our Statewide Workforce Planning and Succession Management page.

 To establish benchmarks for measuring performance and communicating expectations for each leadership level.
 See more on our Performance Management page.